vladysor/SensEdu/docs/Library/ADC.md

 An overview of critical errors.
 They shouldn't happen in normal user case and indicate some problems in library code:

 * `0x20A0`: PLL configuration failed
-* `0x20A1`: Internal logic for channel selectrion failed
+* `0x20A1`: Internal logic for channel selection failed
 * `0x20A1`: Internal logic for setting sample time failed
 * `0x20A2`: Operation mode selection accepted unexpected value.
 Should never happen, since all possible values of type `SENSEDU_ADC_CONVMODE` must be handled internally
 * `0x20A3`: Data management mode selection accepted unexpected value.
 Should never happen, since all possible values of type `SENSEDU_ADC_DMA` must be handled internally